Trilarion/opensourcegames/entries/monstrosity.md

 - Code license: MIT (repository)
 - Code dependencies: pygame
 - Assets license: Custom (music with permission by Tom Murphy)

+Slay monsters, cast spells and collect keys to escape an 8-level dungeon in this turn-based dungeon crawler.

 ## Building